Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 ## Abstract ## {#Abstract}

-   This draft presents the specification of Live Media Ingest.
+   This document presents the specification of Live Media Ingest Protocol.
-   Two profiles are defined, the first profile, CMAF ingest is based on fragmented MPEG-4 as defined by the common media application track format (CMAF).
-The second profile is based on MPEG DASH and HLS.
-Details on ingest of metadata markers, timed text, subtitles data are also included in the specification.
+   Two interfaces are defined, the first protocol interface, CMAF ingest is based on fragmented MPEG-4 as defined by the common media application track format (CMAF).
+The second protocol interface is based on MPEG DASH and HLS.
+Details on the ingest of metadata markers, timed text, subtitles data are also included.

 ## Copyright Notice and Disclaimer ## {#CopyRights}